frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up/five-day-setup/day-1-setup-customer-item-and-supplier.md

 To see how customer details are added, visit [Customer](/apps/erpnext/user-guide/selling/customer-master).

-Create 5 new customer records in the system.
+Create 5 new customer records in the system, if you have not entered them in the setup wizard.

 Now proceed to make an Item.
 To go to the main menu, click on erpnext icon which is on the left hand corner of the page.
 On the main menu page, click on